 Full-time students have the following opportunities in the Extension and Full-Time Programs.
-All elective classes are taken for a Pass/No Pass grade but will be counted as credit hours.
+All classes are on a Pass/No Pass basis, do not earn credit and do not affect GPA.
 Students are encouraged to submit their requests early.
 All classes have limited space, and are first come, first serve based on availability.